 Git is an open source distributed version control system.
 It is currently the most popular version control system according to various surveys, and has been the core driver of many popular development platforms, such as GitHub, GitLab, Bitbucket, etc.

 While Git comes with a decent default configuration, it is far from the full power of Git.
-In this post, we will walk through some Git user configuration that unleash more power within Git.
+In this post, we will walk through some Git user configurations that unleash more power within Git.

 Configuration